chancity/KinSdk/README.md

 ### 12. Your Rights to Use the Services

-a.
-Subject to your compliance with these Terms, and any other policies we make available to you from time to time, we grant you a personal, worldwide, royalty-free, non- transferable, non-exclusive, revocable, non-sublicensable license to: (a) download, install, and or use the Trackin platform on one or more device(s) (e.g. Mobile, PC, Machine, Console or Tablet), which natively executes an operating system supported by us, and that you own or control; and (b) access and use the Services for your non-commercial use.
+1. Subject to your compliance with these Terms, and any other policies we make available to you from time to time, we grant you a personal, worldwide, royalty-free, non- transferable, non-exclusive, revocable, non-sublicensable license to: (a) download, install, and or use the Trackin platform on one or more device(s) (e.g. Mobile, PC, Machine, Console or Tablet), which natively executes an operating system supported by us, and that you own or control; and (b) access and use the Services for your non-commercial use.

-b.
-You will, at all times, comply with applicable laws when exercising any of the foregoing license rights.
+2. You will, at all times, comply with applicable laws when exercising any of the foregoing license rights.
 You agree that any software that we provide you, including the Trackin application or platform, may automatically download and install upgrades, updates or other new features and regularly send log information to our servers.
 You may be able to adjust these automatic downloads through your mobile device settings.
 These updates and upgrades are designed to improve and enhance our Services and can include bug fixes, enhancements and new modules.
 You consent to the installation of such software, including updates and upgrades (and authorize us to deliver such software to you) as part of your use of our Services.
 You may withdraw consent by ceasing to use the Services.

-c.
-You may not sell, rent, lease, assign, distribute, copy, modify or host any part of our Services.
+3. You may not sell, rent, lease, assign, distribute, copy, modify or host any part of our Services.
 As well, you may not adapt, merge, make adaptations, translations or derivative works of, disassemble, decompile, reverse compile, attempt to discover the source code or reverse engineer any part of the Services, except to the extent these restrictions are expressly prohibited by applicable law or to the extent permitted by an open source software license agreement applicable to the source code.

 ### 13. Rights You Give Us

-a.
-In future iterations and releases of Trackin some of our Services may solicit information from you in connection with opportunities to engage without direct compensation or earn additional Kin outside of game play from engagements like surveys, polls, questionnaires, tasks (together, "Surveys"), provided natively by Trackin or through a third party whereby your responses are collected ("Survey Responses").
+1. In future iterations and releases of Trackin some of our Services may solicit information from you in connection with opportunities to engage without direct compensation or earn additional Kin outside of game play from engagements like surveys, polls, questionnaires, tasks (together, "Surveys"), provided natively by Trackin or through a third party whereby your responses are collected ("Survey Responses").
 You grant us or our selected third parties a non-exclusive, royalty-free and fully paid, irrevocable, worldwide license, with the right to grant sublicenses, to: (1) distribute, host, display, and otherwise publish the Survey Responses on an anonymized or de-identified basis, (2) analyze, research, consolidate, compile and/or aggregate the Survey Responses to sell to third parties on an anonymized or de-identified basis, and (3) use the Survey Responses for the purpose of operating our business, including researching and developing new products and services, including new Surveys, to offer to you and third parties.
 Should we make third party surveys, advertising and any other offerings available to you via our platforms you agree to be subject to the third parties terms and conditions where applicable without any recourse against Trackin Network Ltd, you also agree that while Trackin Network Ltd endeavours to ensure that the quality of any third party engagements is suitable and reputable We cannot be held responsible for the content provided by third parties on the Trackin Platform.

-b.
-Our Services may contain advertisements such as videos or banner adverts which may or may not provide you an opportunity to earn Kin through your engagement.
+2. Our Services may contain advertisements such as videos or banner adverts which may or may not provide you an opportunity to earn Kin through your engagement.
 As a condition of your access or use of the Services, you agree that we and our affiliates and third party partners may place advertising on the Services, including in Surveys.

-c.
-We're always happy to hear from you but if you volunteer any feedback or suggestions about the app or the Services, you agree that you will not submit to us any feedback or suggestions that you consider to be confidential or proprietary and that we can use your feedback and suggestions in any manner we deem is appropriate without compensating you.
+3. We're always happy to hear from you but if you volunteer any feedback or suggestions about the app or the Services, you agree that you will not submit to us any feedback or suggestions that you consider to be confidential or proprietary and that we can use your feedback and suggestions in any manner we deem is appropriate without compensating you.

 ### 14. Privacy